williamboman/nvim-lsp-installer/lua/nvim-lsp-installer/servers/arduino_language_server/README.md

 ## Required extra configuration (FQBN)

 The Arduino Language Server does not come fully bootstrapped out of the box.
-In order for the language server to successfully start, you need to provide which FQBN (e.g. "arduino:avr:nano") it should start with.
+In order for the language server to successfully start, you need to provide which FQBN<sup>1</sup> (e.g. "arduino:avr:nano") it should start with.

 This is done during server initialization, and can be done by utilizing lspconfig's `on_new_config` hook: